 Barguse Riding Centre is owned and run by Lisa and Alistair Todd who have many years, experience in caring for, riding and training horses.

-We have a particular interest in seeing young children fulfil their potential and desires by spending time with horses and being taught equestrian skills in a sympathetic and fun way.
+We love seeing children and adults fulfil their potential and enjoy spending time with the horses and being taught equestrian skills in a sympathetic and fun way.

 This is why we were the first riding school in Cornwall to have achieved our Clubmark accreditation and one of only 40 equestrian establishments in the UK to have been awarded this status.

-We aim not only to teach riding skills, but also stable management, handling and general care of the horse, an area we believe is often sadly neglected.
+We aim not only to teach riding skills, but also stable management, handling and general care of the horse.

 Our Children’s Saturday Club is extremely popular as well as our Take Back the Rein lessons for adults returning back to riding!